boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

  - Harder to do wildcard queries OR use more space for them
  - Hard to update documents and avoid false positives, usually have to rebuild the index or do delta + merge
  - Need to implement skip lists or compression on the posting lists at scale
+ - Queries can be slow due to the complexity of the list structures

+### Trie

 Trie for example https://github.com/typesense/typesense which uses Adaptive Radix Tree https://stackoverflow.com/questions/50127290/data-structure-for-fast-full-text-search